Haldane's sieve and adaptation from the standing genetic variation

 Abstract

 We consider populations that adapt to a sudden environmental change by fixing alleles found at mutation-selection balance.
 In particular, we calculate probabilities of fixation for previously deleterious alleles, ignoring the input of new mutations.
-We find that "Haldane's sieve"--the bias against the establishment of recessive beneficial mutations--does not hold under these conditions.
+We find that "Haldane's sieve" - The bias against the establishment of recessive beneficial mutations - Does not hold under these conditions.
 Instead probabilities of fixation are generally independent of dominance.
 We show that this result is robust to patterns of sex expression for both X-linked and autosomal loci.
 We further show that adaptive evolution is invariably slower at X-linked than autosomal loci when evolution begins from mutation-selection balance.
 This result differs from that obtained when adaptation uses new mutations, a finding that may have some bearing on recent attempts to distinguish between hitchhiking and background selection by contrasting the molecular population genetics of X-linked vs. autosomal loci.
 Last, we suggest a test to determine whether adaptation used new mutations or previously deleterious alleles from the standing genetic variation.

 Item Type: Article